PaddlePaddle/Paddle/doc/design/dynamic_rnn.md

 The following of this document will be organized in several sections:

-1. Control flow operators
+1. Control flow operators.
+1. No Padding Dynamic RNN algorithm.
 1. Data manipulation operators of RNN.
-2. Backward of RNN.

 ## Control flow operators